crake7/Network-Pen-Test-Tools/README.md

 * To run the script in **server** mode, you need to add the `-l` flag: `$ python3 netcat.py -t 10.0.0.2 -l -c`
 * To run the script in **client** mode, you only need the `-t` and `-p` flags: `$python netcat.py -t 10.0.0.2 -p 5555`
 * When you connect a client to a server, the script reads from your STDIN and will continue this way until it receives a end-of-file (EOF) marker.
 To send the EOF, press `CTRL-D`.
 This is specially useful when you run a shell.

+#### `proxy.py`

+* The program has messed up the DNS configuration of some users.
+If you are having networking issues, verify your name server is correct: `$ cat /etc/resolv.conf`

 #### `ssh_cmd.py`